Kenneth Lau: Land reclamation

 In October 2021, Lau said that villagers in Lung Kwu Tan in Tuen Mun would object to the government's land reclamation project near their homes, meant to create more land for the housing shortfall in Hong Kong.

+San Tin Technopole

+In August 2023, Sun Dong said that he had "suffered a lot of pressure" from Lau, over Lau's insistence to integrate villages into the San Tin Technopole plan.

+Hong Kong Golf Club

+In September 2023, after the government took back leased land from the Hong Kong Golf Club, Lau said he wished that the government would build housing elsewhere instead.
+Lau also said villagers living near the golf course had a "right" to play golf at the course for free, under an old agreement.

 Personal life

-Lau is a member of the Hong Kong Jockey Club and in August 2022, was in a election to get seats on the board of stewards.
+Lau is a member of the Hong Kong Jockey Club and in August 2022, was in an election to get seats on the board of stewards.
 According to an editorial by The Standard, Lau broke a tradition by participating in the election despite not being invited to do so.
 The editorial also mentioned that Lau winning or losing the election would reflect on if he had the "blessing of the government" and if the political clout of the Heung Yee Kuk was good enough.
 In September 2022, Lau placed dead last in the election, the only loser in a contest that saw 8 people on the ballot for 7 seats.